dcooney/instant-images/README.txt

 6. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 5.0.1 - January 10, 2023 =
+* HOTFIX: Adding a temporary hotfix to patch issues with the Pexels API and the Instant Images Proxy server.

 = 5.0 - December 19, 2022 =
 NEW: All API requests to Unsplash, Pexels and Pixabay are now routed through our custom proxy server (proxy.getinstantimages.com).
 Read our terms of service and privacy policy for more information.